StevenFStewart/pdsnd_github/README.md

 ### Description
 Created for the Udacity Programming for Data Science in Python course.

-The project allows the user to calculated selected statistical analysis on bike share data from three U.S. citites
+The project allows the user to calculate selected statistical analysis on bike share data from three U.S. cities, **Chicago, New York** and **Washington**.

-N.B.
-To avoid the upload of large data files to Git Hun, the data files required use by this programme are **not** included in this project.

 ### Files used
 The following files are included in this project: